anrbk-n/Movie-recommendation-system/README.md

-# Movie-recommendation-system
+# Movie Recommendation System
-The Movie Recommendation System is a web application designed to help users find movies even if they misspell the titles.
-By leveraging the T5 (Text-to-Text Transfer Transformer) model, the system automatically corrects errors in movie titles, enabling users to receive accurate recommendations regardless of typing mistakes.
-This project combines Natural Language Processing (NLP) with content-based filtering to suggest movies based on user input.
+A web application designed to help users find movies, even if they misspell the titles.
+This system leverages the T5 model to automatically correct errors and provides relevant recommendations based on the corrected title.

-Key features include error correction, search functionality, dynamic results display, and the ability to fetch additional movie information in real time.
-The project was developed using Flask for the backend, with a focus on creating an easy-to-use and intuitive interface for users.
+## Description

+Users often misspell movie titles when searching.
+This system addresses this issue by employing the **T5 (Text-to-Text Transfer Transformer)** model to correct typos on the fly.
+Once the title is corrected, the system uses **content-based filtering** to find and recommend movies similar to the one the user intended to search for.

+The project combines Natural Language Processing (NLP) with recommendation system techniques and offers a user-friendly web interface built with **Flask**.

-Features
+## Key Features ✨

-Error Correction: The system automatically detects and corrects misspelled movie titles using the T5 model, ensuring that users can search for movies even with typos.
+* **🧠 Automatic Error Correction:** Utilizes the T5 model to detect and fix misspelled movie titles.

-Search Functionality: Users can enter movie titles with spelling mistakes, and the system will suggest the closest match from the available dataset.
+* **🔍 Smart Search:** Allows users to input titles with typos; the system finds the closest match from the dataset.

-Dynamic Recommendations: The system provides movie recommendations based on the corrected title input, offering suggestions for similar movies to explore.

-User-Friendly Web Interface: Built with Flask, the application features a simple and intuitive web interface.
-The frontend utilizes HTML and JavaScript to enhance user interaction.

-Real-Time Search Results: As users type in the search bar, the system dynamically fetches and displays relevant movie suggestions, allowing users to view more options by clicking a "Show More" button.
+* **🎬 Dynamic Recommendations:** Suggests movies similar to the found (corrected) movie based on content similarity.
+* **💻 User-Friendly Web Interface:** A simple and intuitive interface built with Flask, HTML, and JavaScript.
+* **⚡ Real-Time Results:** Dynamically fetches and displays relevant movie suggestions as the user types in the search bar.
+* **➕ "Show More" Button:** Enables users to view additional recommendation options.
+* **(Optional) Fetch Additional Information:** Potential integration with APIs (like TMDB) to retrieve posters, ratings, and descriptions (if implemented).

+## Technology Stack 🛠️

+* **Backend:** Python, Flask
+* **NLP/ML:** T5 Model (likely via Hugging Face `transformers`)
+* **Data Handling:** Pandas (likely)
+* **Recommendation Logic:** Scikit-learn (potentially for TF-IDF/Cosine Similarity in content-based filtering)
+* **Data Storage:** (Specify here how movie data is stored - e.g., CSV file, Database)

+## How It Works 🤔

+1.  **Input & Correction:** The user enters a movie title (potentially misspelled) into the web interface.
+2.  **T5 Correction:** The input string is passed to the T5 model, which attempts to correct any spelling errors, outputting the most likely intended movie title.
+3.  **Content-Based Filtering:** The corrected movie title is used to find its representation (e.g., genre, plot keywords, actors) in the dataset.
+The system then calculates the similarity (e.g., using cosine similarity on TF-IDF vectors) between this movie and others in the dataset.
+4.  **Recommendation:** Movies with the highest similarity scores are returned as recommendations.
+5.  **Display:** The recommendations are displayed to the user via the web interface.